sgunadhya/blog/content/review/american_gods.md

 +++
-asins = ""
+asins = "B004YW4L5K"
 author = "Sushant Srivastava"
 bookauthor = "Neil Gaiman"
-bookimageurl = "URL of the book" bookname = "American Gods" bookpublisher = "Book Publisher" bookrating = 8.7 bookreview = "Short review of the book" date = "2016-09-30T18:16:45-04:00" description = "description" draft = true
+bookimageurl = "URL of the book" bookname = "American Gods" bookpublisher = "William Morrow and Company" bookrating = 8.7 bookreview = ""
-keywords = ["key", "words"]
-name = "American Gods"
-tags = ["one", "two"]
-title = "American Gods"
-type = "review"
+date = "2016-09-30T18:16:45-04:00"
+description = "American Gods written by Neil Gaiman is muti-genre fantasy novel set in 2000s America." draft = true keywords = ["fantasy", "mythology"] name = "American Gods" tags = ["neil gaiman", "fantasy"] title = "American Gods" type = "review"

 +++

-* Name of the book, author of the book and a, year of publication and Short setting of the book
+American Gods, written by Neil Gaiman, is muti-genre fantasy novel set in the turn-of-century America where Gods walk the Earth with the mortals.

+*** There are spoilers in the Settings as well as the Plot sections; please skip to the end to know about my thoughts and reflections.***

-* Setting of the world
+ Setting
 =====================
-Modern world inhabited by the immortal Gods who look like regular human beings Set in America
+Modern world inhabited by the immortal Gods who look like regular human beings.
+America has been a melting pot of cultures from around the world.
+The ancient Gods worshipped by people from around the world have fallen out of favour from the people.
+The ancient Gods are replaced by new 'Gods' like the Media, Television, and the new kid on the block, the Internet.
+The normal human beings are unaware that the Gods are living among them.
+The Gods do odd jobs like driving cabs, tell fortunes and even escorts to earn their livelihood.

+It appears that the Gods survive on people's faith.
+Faith is the currency of the Gods, both old and new.

+peoplf.
+Set in America
 Popular culture
 Americana